AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-10/security-foo.md

 # August 2024 security patch highlights

-This release includes the following highlights:
+The following security enhancements in this release improve compiance with the latest security best practices:

 <table style="table-layout-auto">
     <tbody>